Daily doses

 The stories that matter

-Roberto, 45 years old, diabetic: “I used to live in constant fear of my blood sugar levels.
-Now, with MyTherapy, I can predict how I'm going to feel based on my patterns.
-My endocrinologist says my levels have never been so stable.”
+Roberto, 45 years old, diabetic: Îte I used to live in constant fear of my sugar levels.
+Now, with MyTherapy, I can predict how I will feel based on my patterns.
+My endocrinologist says my controls have never been more stable. ante

-Miguel, 28 years old, anxiety: “I thought Pill Reminder was 'for older people,' but I realized I was constantly forgetting my antidepressants.
-Now I've gone six months without missing a dose.
-My therapist can tell the difference.”
+Miguel, 28 years old, anxiety: 1I thought Pill Reminder was 'for seniors', but I realized I was constantly forgetting my antidepressants.
+Now I haven't skipped a dose for 6 months.
+My therapist notices the difference. anus

-The future of your health starts today
+The future of your health begins today

 Predictive artificial intelligence